-'Gràfica de les Ramblas': Capturing Barcelona's disappearing signs
+'Gràfica de les Rambles': Capturing Barcelona's disappearing signs

 (CNN) — Signage isn't necessarily the first thing that comes to mind when one thinks of Barcelona, but it seems we're all missing a trick.

-Graphic designer Louise Fili celebrates some of the most stunning Modernista and art deco signage from the Spanish city in her new book "Gràfica de les Ramblas," with impressive results.
+Graphic designer Louise Fili celebrates some of the most stunning Modernista and art deco signage from the Spanish city in her new book "Gràfica de les Rambles," with impressive results.

 It features a compilation of nearly 400 images of stained glass, mosaics, carved stonework and wrought iron signage from restaurants, hotels, farmacias and even department stores.